Intercountry Adoption

 Birth Certificate

-If you have finalized the adoption in Tanzania, you will first need to apply for a new birth certificate for your child.
-Your name will be added to the new birth certificate.
+If you have finalized the adoption in Tanzania, you will first need to apply for a new birth certificate for your child with your name on it.

 Your attorney will take the adoption order to the civil registry (RITA) and request an adoption certificate listing your name(s) as the parent(s) of the child.